If You Plant a Seed Literature Guide

 Show: Look at the second page that reads, “If you plant a tomato seed, a cabbage seed, and a carrot seed...”
 What do you notice about this picture?
 Prompt the reader to look for the seed and observe how the bunny and the mouse are working together.

-Connect: Listen for what other things can grow from something tiny into something larger and more powerful.
+Connect: As you read, look for what other things can grow from something tiny into something larger and more powerful.

 Show: Pause on the images after planting a seed of selfishness.
 What do you notice on the page that reads “it will grow and grow and grow.”
 How would you describe the animals and the birds?